butyi/sci2can/README.md

 connected to +30V.
 Ri3 is needed to decrease the current from 5V to 3.3V.

 But these resistors together are too large for 5V level serial communication.
-It decreases the communication line voltage below 2.5V, which is too low, not enough for proper communication.
-As help there is Ci2.
+It decreases the communication line voltage below 3.5V, which is too low, not enough for proper communication.
+As a help there is Ci2.
 For DC this capacitor is infinity ohm.
 But on high frequency (baud rate) its reactance is about 1kOhm, which still good for the communication.
 When pin is connected to >24V, zener can